benjGam/Response-Normalizer/README.md

 ## Usage

-To use Response Normalizer in your NestJS API, you can do it as following :
+To use module into your own project, proceed as following :

 ```sh
 npm install response-normalizer
 ```

-And init package into your `boostrap` function :
+And boostrap it into your `boostrap` function :

 `main.ts`